madeleineudell/LowRankModels.jl/README.md

 change the loss function (`glrm.losses = newlosses`), and keep going from your warm start by calling `fit!` again to fit the new loss functions.

+### Initialization

+If you don't have a good guess at a warm start for your model, you might try one of the initializations provided in `LowRankModels`.

+* `init_svd!` initializes the model as the truncated SVD of the matrix of observed entries, with unobserved entries filled in with zeros.
+This initialization is known to result in provably good solutions for a number of "PCA-like" problems, see, eg [Keshavan2010]() or [Chattergee2014](http://arxiv.org/pdf/1212.1247v6.pdf).
+* init_kmeanspp! initializes the model using the [kmeans++](wikipedia) algorithm.
+This works well for fitting clustering models, and may help in achieving better fits for nonnegative matrix factorization problems as well.

 ### Parameters